Delusions Or Deceptions? White House 'Alternative Facts' Rile Press

 Would that government officials or Trump aides correct and apologize so promptly for their accelerating number of untrue statements.

-Take it as a given that the new president doesn't have thin skin.
-He has no skin at all.
+Take it as a given that the new president doesn't have thin skin — he has no skin at all.
 Trump proved that once more in his own tirade against reporters at the CIA on Saturday.

 Trump said journalists had falsely reported a schism between the president and his intelligence services, though Trump himself had earlier compared the agencies' behavior toward him to the policies of Nazi Germany.

-And Trump — together with his aides — accused the media of understating crowd sizes, poll numbers and ratings for his inauguration — all to allegedly lessen his stature.
+And Trump, together with his aides, accused the media of understating crowd sizes, poll numbers and ratings for his inauguration — all to allegedly lessen his stature.

 Many White Houses resemble an extension of their campaigns.
 This White House has to date made little rhetorical accommodation in the shift to governing.
 Trump labored to prove his crowds and ratings exceeded those for Obama and for Saturday's protest marches.